Nateshade/Wyvern/README.md

 # Wyvern
-Prototype for a feed website for N-O-D-E
+W.I.P. for a feed website for N-O-D-E